Nirvikalpa Samadhi – Two Different Perspectives: By Dr. Harsh K. Luthar

 Kevala Nirvikalpa Samadhi that Bhagavan Ramana refers to is different.
-This Kevala Nirvikalpa samadhi results when the Shakti sometimes even bypassing the energy centers completely goes straight to the Sahasarara and after reaching the Sahasarara comes down from Sahasarara in the frontal Nadi known as Amrita Nadi or Para Nadi.
+This Kevala Nirvikalpa samadhi results when the Shakti sometimes even bypassing the energy centers goes straight to the Sahasarara and after reaching the Sahasarara comes down from Sahasarara in the frontal Nadi known as Amrita Nadi or Para Nadi.
+Bhagavan Ramana has referred to this Nadi in his various “Talks”.
 This Nadi connects the Sahasarara and the Spiritual Heart referred to in the Upanishads.

 This is a static Samadhi of pure stillness and pure being.
 The mind, with its individuality intact, comes out of it if inherent tendencies (karmas) are still strong.
 Bhagavan refers to this as having had a glimpse of the Self.
 This is the Samadhi where the Heart is directly experienced.
 One becomes the Heart or recognizes that One has always been the Heart.

 As Ramana Maharshi has pointed out, the Spiritual Heart is not the physical heart and nor is it the Heart Center of Kundalini Yoga.
-This Heart is experienced slightly to the right of center and the Sage of Arunachala has spoken extensively about it.
+This Heart is experienced slightly to the right of center in the chest above the rib cage.
+The Sage of Arunachala has spoken extensively about it.

 The Spiritual Heart sucks in the Kundalini Shakti along with the mind (the mind being a manifestation of Shakti).
 Here everything disappears totally.
 No Energy, No Ecstasy, No Anything.
 Only the Pure Self.
 Self That Is It Self Sat-Chit-Ananda.
 That You Are!